-While the primary goal of managing chronic non-cancer pain is improvement in function and quality of life rather than a focus on pain relief alone, this is especially true in the older adult population.
+The primary goal of managing chronic non-cancer pain is improvement in function and quality of life rather than a focus on pain relief alone.
 Working together with the patient and their caregiver to establish goals and expectations for pain management is essential.
 Providers should continually seek to understand the individual's treatment goals and monitor those goals regularly.

-- Avoid systemic polypharmacy whenever possible (see page 17 for co-prescribing with opioids). - Adequate pain management, especially for neuropathic pain, frequently results in the use of more than one medication and may lead to polypharmacy.
-This practice must be carefully scrutinized in the older adult to weigh the potential benefits for improved pain management against the potential harms, such as an increased risk of falls, confusion, and development of "prescribing cascades" - the use of additional medications to treat the adverse side-effects of previously prescribed medications.
+- Avoid systemic polypharmacy whenever possible.
+See Co-Prescribing with Opioids. - Adequate pain management, especially for neuropathic pain, frequently results in the use of more than one medication and may lead to polypharmacy.
+This practice must be carefully scrutinized in the older adult to weigh the potential benefits for improved pain management against the potential harms, such as an increased risk of falls, confusion, and development of "prescribing cascades" - the use of additional medications to treat the adverse side-effects of previously prescribed medications. - Using shared decision-making strategies, providers must consider existing co-morbidities and current medications when selecting non-opioid medications for pain. - When considering non-opioid medications for chronic pain, provide older patients and their caregivers with information about evidence-based chronic pain treatments and educational materials on the harms of polypharmacy and the benefits of deprescribing.

-- Using shared decision-making strategies, providers must consider existing co-morbidities and current medications when selecting non-opioid medications for pain. - When considering non-opioid medications for chronic pain, provide older patients and their caregivers with information about evidence-based chronic pain treatments and educational materials on the harms of polypharmacy and the benefits of deprescribing. - Since age does not always correlate with physiology, give particular attention to renal function (estimated glomerular filtration rate, eGFR) when prescribing non-opioid medications for pain. - Older adults are more susceptible to adverse drug effects (ADEs) and are at higher risk of serious consequences from the ADEs.
+- Since age does not always correlate with physiology, give particular attention to renal function (estimated glomerular filtration rate, or eGFR) when prescribing non-opioid medications for pain. - Older adults are more susceptible to adverse drug effects (ADEs) and are at higher risk of serious consequences from the ADEs.
 Regularly assess functional status.
 Screen for and assess the risk for medication-related adverse events such as falls, sedation, and changes in cognition.